navis-org/fafbseg-py/docs/source/gallery.rst

 Tutorials
 =========
-These tutorials are meant to illustrate fafbseg functions.
+These tutorials are meant to highlight certain ``fafbseg`` features.
 As per usual: have a look at the :ref:`API reference <api>` to find out details about a given function.
-There you will also find more examples.
+There, you will also find more examples.

 FlyWire
 -------